 Algorithms make it possible to apply various treatments to optimize JWST’s settings and correct different sources of noise in the raw image.

-“Infrared makes it possible to ‘see’ these very faraway objects.
-The waves are stretched by the expansion of space, therefore the light that has travelled billions of years has been deformed.
-It leaves the visible spectrum, moving into the adjacent infrared”, explains Pierre-Olivier Lagage, an astrophysicist at the French Alternative Energies and Atomic Energy Commission (CEA) and MIRI (Mid-Infrared Instrument) scientific leader for France.
+“Infrared makes it possible to ‘see’ very faraway objects.
+Light waves they emit, which have travelled for billions of years, have been stretched and deformed by the expansion of space to the point where they leave the visible spectrum, and move into adjacent infrared,” explains Pierre-Olivier Lagage, an astrophysicist at the French Alternative Energies and Atomic Energy Commission (CEA) and MIRI (Mid-Infrared Instrument) scientific leader for France.

 MIRI, one of the four scientific instruments taken onboard JWST, operates in the mid-infrared providing exceptional sensitivity.
 It offers four observing modes: imaging, coronography, low-resolution spectroscopy, and medium-resolution integral field spectroscopy.
 Coronography, which is comparable to the motion of a person placing their hand in front of the sun when facing it, consists in obscuring the central part of a star so as to make visible the objects orbiting near it.
 As for spectroscopy, this consists in studying the spectrum of electromagnetic radiation emitted and absorbed by celestial bodies, with each chemical element having a particular profile.